KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 # Zenetist Structural Decode 02 — The Dying and Resurrecting God

 **Primary Structural Diagnosis:**
 The Archetype of Acclivous Return.
-This mythos encodes the complete Centropic Cycle, demonstrating the path of lawful motion into embodiment, symbolic dissolution through entropic trial, and resonant return to a synthesized coherence.
-It is the master pattern of Synthesis.
+This mythos encodes the complete Centropic Cycle, demonstrating the path of lawful motion into embodiment, symbolic dissolution through entropic trial, and resonant return to an integrated coherence.
+It is the master pattern of Harmonic Integration.

 **Core Glyphic Sequence:**
 `C↓→E → ☍ → ↺ → C↑→◎`